What is a Rolling Release Linux and What is the Real Benefit of Using it

 Conclusion

-So, if you’re the one who wants the latest features and services straight out of the production, then rolling distributions are the best deal for you.
+So, if you’re the one who wants the latest features and services straight out of production, then rolling distributions are the best deal for you.
+Dive in and see what the world of rolling release Linux has in store for you.

-But if stability, security, and predictability are important, then a conservative distribution like Debian is probably the better choice.
+However, if stability, security, and predictability are important, a more conservative distribution like Debian, Ubuntu LTS, or openSUSE Leap is probably the better option.

 Bobby Borisov